Current/ upcoming, exhibitions, screenings, talks

 The foundation of Amy’s practice is people: working collaboratively, as participants or co-creators, often in everyday spaces including hairdressers, care homes, parks or a factory.
 Each project follows the process of developing relationships with people and places that means the final work and how or where it is shown is born out of that specific context.
 Underlying these works is the question of who gets to express themselves, share their experiences and under what terms.

-Recent works include a fake community centre come trade show that critiques the ‘wellbeing’ industry, and instigating a correspondence between workers in an envelope factory and the outside world.
 Currently in development, Amy is working on a film that uses drag to talk about queer education through the TV, as well as a collaborative project with their newly found extended family.

 Amy has made work within institutions as well as self-organised groups and in the public realm.
 They have been commissioned by TATE Liverpool, Battersea Art Centre, PEER, SLG, Pump House gallery, In-situ, Home live art Heart Of Glass, Left Coast, The National festival of making, LADA, and have closely worked with Open Barbers, Mildmay Care home, The Outside Project, and LGSMigrants.